vorrawut/HR-Management-System-HRMS-/src/tests/README.md

 # Test Organization

-This directory contains all tests for the application, organized by test type and module.
+All tests are organized by type and module to make them easy to find and maintain.

 ## Directory Structure